ANiggemann/ANI-Camera-Remote/README.md

 * default_delayToStart = 0 - Delay in seconds till start of timelapse
 * default_numberOfShots = 10 - Number of shots in timelapse mode
 * default_delayBetweenShots = 5 - Delay between shots in timelapse mode
+* default_autorefresh = 60 - In timelapse mode autorefresh webGUI every 60 seconds, 0 = autorefresh off

 Why you should choose a NodeMCU over any other ESP8266 device -
 * NodeMCU contains everything to start the easy way in ESP8266 programming
   * Standard pin spacing (no SMD soldering)
   * Integrated antenna
   * MicroUSB connector for programming and power supply
   * No need to connect GPIO0 to GND for programming mode
   * Integrated LED on GPIO2
   * No need for an extra CP2102 interface, a CH340G is build in
   * Programming in LUA or c++
 * Support by a large community providing examples and instructions for free
 * Easy to mount on a breadboard (better than ESP-01 etc.)
 * Low cost (less than 10 Euro)